eriksoriano/jkassignment/about.md

 ---
 layout: default
-title: about us
+title: about page
 description: this is the about us page
 ---

 # About us

-## This page is my assignment for the jerkyll website
+## This page is my ABOUT US assignment for the jerkyll website